ajay-joshi-git/randomizer/readme.txt

 Starting randomizer and distributed queue....
 Starting queue..
 Started.
-Random number [21518027] is a prime number
-Random number [1848046472] is not a prime number
+Random number [21518027] is a prime number : total numbers processed [1] Random number [1848046472] is not a prime number : total numbers processed [2] ..
-..

 Starting Prime...